The University should reimburse travelers for:

 The University will not reimburse travelers for:

-- Upgrades for flights that are less than 9 hours long – in this case travelers will only be reimbursed for the amount up to the main cabin cost
+- Upgrades for flights that are less than 9 hours long – in this case travelers will only be reimbursed for the amount up to the main cabin cost.
+Delta One/First Class tickets are not allowable for any airfare purchase.

 - Travelers or originators should contact the UF Travel Office before purchasing any upgrades on Main Cabin tickets, if they are unsure about reimbursement